Daniel Vangarde: Early life and education

-Daniel Bangalter was born in 1947 in Paris to a doctor and a housewife.
+Daniel Bangalter was born in 1947 in Paris to a French Jewish family.
+His father was doctor and his mother was a housewife.
 As a child, he was exposed to classical music, with his family listening to records of composers such as Johann Sebastian Bach, Wolfgang Amadeus Mozart, Ludwig van Beethoven, or Frédéric Chopin for an hour every night.
 His father's work as a doctor in theaters allowed Bangalter to attend concerts with him.

 As a teenager, Bangalter became heavily inspired by the Beatles, particularly Paul McCartney.
 His brother lived in Brighton, England, allowing them to get Beatles records before they were widely available in France.
 Bangalter once wrote a letter to the band suggesting they let him join, though he ultimately did not send it.
 Before turning 18, he had traveled to various countries, including spending some time in Mexico.
 He decided to pursue a career in songwriting and chose a different professional surname because he did not want to be recognized.
 Originally, he wanted to use the surname "Morane" after the Morane-Saulnier planes, but when registering with SACEM, he found it had already been taken.
 Instead, he chose the name "Vangarde" after the Vickers Vanguard.